 Platinum Mall – Just down the street from Pratunam Market is Platinum Mall.
 This Bangkok mall concentrates on clothing and has several floors packed full of market stalls.
 Baby clothes are cheap, with various stalls selling outfits as cheap as 100 baht ($3.25).

 Again, Platinum is a wholesale mall, so the more baby clothes you buy the cheaper they are.
-Quality is good and you will find a good selection of Thai brands, as well as western brands made in Thailand but meant for sale in western markets.
+Quality is good and you will find an excellent selection of Thai brands, as well as western brands made in Thailand but meant for sale in western markets.

-There is modern-style western baby clothes, Japanese-style baby clothes (very popular in Asia) and even traditional Thai-style clothing if you want your baby to look a little more unique
+There are modern-style western baby clothes, Japanese-style baby clothes (popular all over Asia) and even traditional Thai-style clothing if you want your baby to look a little more unique

-At JJ prices are cheap, but shop around for quality as some stalls may be cheap, but they do not always offer clothing that will last.
+Prices are cheap at JJ, although you should shop around for quality.
+After all, some stalls may be cheap, but they do not always offer clothing that will last.

-After shopping at Chatuchak Weekend Market, also check behind the market in the new Chatuchak Mall.
-Similar to the market in that it’s full of small stalls, it’s air conditioned, prices are slightly higher but, if you buy from the stalls in the mezzanine area, you’ll often find bargains.
+After shopping at Chatuchak Weekend Market, also check behind it at Chatuchak Mall.
+Similar to the market in that it’s full of small stalls, it’s air conditioned, prices are slightly higher but, if you buy from the stalls in the mezzanine area, you will find many bargains.

-Central Department Stores – My favorite place to shop for baby clothes is at one of the Central Department stores in Bangkok.
-Their baby clothing department is just lovely, with baby and toddler outfits from Thailand as well as imported from America, the UK, Australia, China, Korea, and Japan.
+Central Department Stores – My favorite place to shop for baby clothes in Bangkok is at one of the Central Department stores.
+Their baby clothing department is lovely, with baby and toddler outfits from Thailand, as well as imported clothing from America, the UK, Australia, China, Korea, and Japan.

-In the last few years though, more Thai parents are traveling overseas in the winter and sometimes need warm clothing for their babies.
-So, at many baby clothing shops, you will now find thick winter clothing for baby too.
+In the last few years though, more Thai parents are traveling overseas in the winter and need warm clothing for their babies.
+So, at many baby clothing shops in Bangkok, you will now find thick winter clothing too.